Couple

 No Comments

 After 30 years of marriage, separation can be a real upheaval for those involved.
-What are the different ways of resolving the situation?
-What psychological effects can be expected?
-How can you rebuild?
-This article looks at these issues and suggests ways forward.
+What are the different ways to resolve the situation?
+What are the psychological effects to expect?
+How to rebuild?
+This article addresses these issues and suggests ways to move forward.

 Separation after 30 years of marriage: what to do?